 3. Microwaving Butternut Squash

-Butternut squash is easy to prepare in the microwave as well: Once you’ve prepared the squash, cut it into the cubes.
+Butternut squash is easy to cook in the microwave as well: Once you've prepared the squash, cut it into the cubes.
 Then place the cubes in a microwave-safe bowl with about one-half of a cup of water; cover with plastic wrap and cook until tender.
 Once cooked, you could use for a soup.